djskinner/docker-deploy/README.md

 Use this script to build and tag an image based on the version in your project's `package.json` then push it to the registry.

+## Prerequisites

+* Docker must be installed on the machine you are running docker-deploy on
+* You have already configured access to the docker registry to be pushing to (by using `docker login`)

 ## Install

 ```shell